Wrigley Field Restoration

 Restoring a Classic

-The restoration and expansion will ensure Wrigley Field remains the most treasured ballpark in America.
-Open concourses, expanded concession and dining options and better restroom facilities will appeal to fans, reduce lines and ensure fans can enjoy more baseball from their seats.
+The restoration and expansion ensures that Wrigley Field will remain the most treasured ballpark in America.
+Open concourses, expanded concession and dining options and better restroom facilities appeal to fans, reduce lines and guarantee fans can enjoy more baseball from their seats.
 Replaced and renovated concrete and steel, new roofs and other structural repairs will keep the Friendly Confines alive and thriving for another generation.

-The project team for the 1060 Project at Wrigley Field includes Pepper Construction, Stantec Architecture, Populous, and numerous subconsultants.
+The project team for the 1060 Project at Wrigley Field included Pepper Construction, Stantec Architecture, Populous, and numerous subconsultants.

 Office and Plaza

-The project team for the Office and Plaza includes Pepper Construction, Clune Construction (interiors), Stantec Architecture, and numerous subconsultants.
+The project team for the Office and Plaza included Pepper Construction, Clune Construction (interiors), Stantec Architecture, and numerous subconsultants.